hipe/tmx/doc_test/README.md

 #### outputted paraphernalia for the default test framework

+(EDIT: this will probably change, now that we found "better" alternatives to before blocks.)

 for one doc-test compatible input file doc-test will output the contents of one complete spec file consisting of exactly one "describe block".